WBNX-TV: Purchase by Nexstar and return of The CW

 Nexstar Media Group, which acquired WJW in 2019 and attained majority ownership of The CW in 2022, announced its purchase of WBNX from Winston Broadcasting on October 28, 2024, for $22 million.
 Nexstar also announced WBNX would become a CW owned-and-operated station on September 1, 2025, replacing WUAB.
 The sale was completed on February 1, 2025.
 In addition, WBNX-TV debuted a nightly 11 p.m. newscast produced by WJW, and began repeating WJW's infotainment talk show New Day Cleveland in the early afternoon.

+Nexstar announced its purchase of WKYC owner Tegna Inc. on August 19, 2025, for $6.2 billion.
+The deal was finalized on March 19, 2026, after the FCC's Media Bureau allowed Nexstar to own more than two full-power television station licenses in markets such as Cleveland.
+A temporary restraining order issued one week later by the U.S. District Court for the Eastern District of California, later escalated to a preliminary injunction, has prevented WKYC from being integrated into WJW and WBNX.